Dealing with a Challenging Situation?

 Once you have identified at least one good thing that could come from the challenge you’re facing (and there may be many!), make a short list of action steps for how to putting that learning or growth opportunity into action.

 However big or small the steps, make sure they are ones that you can actually move forward with!

 Ask yourself these five questions, and you’ll be well on your way to transforming your challenge into an opportunity for greater growth!

-Each question I’ve shared with you above is simple, but when asked of yourself in the proper order, you’ll already have begun moving from a fixed mindset to a more open and expansive one.
+Each question I’ve shared with you above is simple, but when asked of yourself in the proper order, you’ll already have begun moving from a fixed mindset to a growth mindset.